Prevalence and risk factors of hypertension in the Nicaraguan population.

 Author Biographies

-Dr. Edgar Gerardo Delgado Téllez, National Autonomous University of Nicaragua, León
+E.G. Delgado-Téllez, National Autonomous University of Nicaragua, León.
+Nicaragua

 MD, MPH.
 Investigator.
 Center for Research in Demography and Health.